FIRST Robotics Inspires Science, Tech And Engineering Leaders In Buckeye Regional Competition

 Callahan Foundation grant recipient FIRST® Robotics challenges students to be robot inventors in the Buckeye Regional Competition this month.

-Working in teams, the students spent six weeks designing, building and programming the robots as part of FIRST’s annual, competitive-based education program.
+The teams spent six weeks designing, building and programming the robots as part of FIRST’s annual, competitive-based education program.
 Students coupled creativity with skills like math, science, engineering, business and project management, art, video and industrial sciences in the competition.

 FIRST inspires innovation in students and fosters well-rounded life capabilities including self-confidence, communication, and leadership.
 The impact of participation in the competition for students extends beyond the event, from the growth of science, technology and engineering skills, through to careers in STEM.